Goalify/Goalify/README.md

 We first worked on the middleware as it was the most important part and we needed to finalize it to understand how the frontend and the backend will connect to it.
 After mostly finishing the middleware, we split into two groups, one group implemented the frontend and another group implemented the backend.
 During this stage we also did some small edits to middleware.
 After finishing, frontend, middleware, backend, and the database services that they used we started working on dockerizing the whole app.
-After finishing the dockerizing some bugs came up that we spent some time to make sure everthing is working andto create the demo.
+After finishing the dockerizing some bugs came up that we spent some time to make sure everything is working and to create the demo.

 <a name="explain"></a>
 ## 4. Explaination of Solution